CURRICULUM VITAE

 _______.
 "Sex, Lies and Contemporary History: The Necessary Discomforts of

 Sallie Tisdale's Literary Journalism."
-Presented at American Journalism
+Presented at the American Journalism

 Historians Association Annual Conference, University of South Alabama,